Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

-where the second map is given by the restriction and the last map is induced by the pullbacks~$(\sigma\vert_{E_i})^*$.
+where the first map is surjective, the second map is given by the restriction, and the last map is induced by the pullbacks~$(\sigma\vert_{E_i})^*$.
 In particular, $X$ is maximally nonfactorial if and only if there exist divisor classes~\mbox{$D_1, \dots, D_r \in \Pic(\hX)$} such that

 \end{lemma}